Estimated reading time: 3 minutes

 Gone are the days of lighting kitchens and baths with a single overhead fixture.
-Thankfully, we’re no longer limited to that odd combination of glaring light and inconveniently placed shadows.
-Modern kitchen and bath lighting is multifunctional, geared toward satisfying both aesthetics and a specific purpose.
+We’re no longer limited to that odd combination of glaring light and inconveniently placed shadows.
+Modern kitchen and bath lighting are multifunctional, geared toward satisfying both aesthetics and a specific purpose.

-When you’re looking through all the different kitchen and bath lighting ideas out there, look for lighting that enhances the natural light of the room.
+Look for lighting that enhances the natural light of the room when you’re searching for lighting ideas.
 Most importantly, you need to consider the different types of lighting available to help you create a modern, layered look.

 The best ambient lighting adjusts to suit your mood.
 Lighting with a dimmer is especially helpful.
 You can dim the lights for a romantic dinner and turn up the brightness to facilitate cleaning up afterward.
-In the bathroom, a light fixture mounted above the bath can be turned up so you can see to shave, or dimmed for the perfect relaxing bath.
+A light fixture mounted above the bath can be turned up so you can see to shave, or dimmed for the perfect relaxing bath.

 As the name suggests, this type of lighting is designed to accent your kitchen or bathroom.
 For instance, you might use it to highlight artwork or the contents of a china cabinet.
 The effect adds depth and interest to your kitchen, making it seem less like a kitchen and more like another room in your house.
 Accent lighting in the bathroom should focus on artwork or reflections.